 The Hidden Cost of “Value Engineering”

-Why the industry Is walking away from value engineering
+Why the industry is walking away from value engineering

+Councils, contractors, and landscape professionals are abandoning the false savings of value engineering.
+The real cost-financial, environmental, and reputational-is too high to ignore.
 The money saved on paper evaporates in the real world through constant repairs, early replacements, and reputational damage, quickly dwarfing the original “saving.”

-Quality is an environmental investment.
+Quality is an environmental investment

-When we specify cheap, we design for landfill.
+When we buy cheap, we buy landfill.

 Communities expect better

 When products fail early, they take public trust with them.
-When the community plans a day out in the park for a celebration, only to deal with broken infrastructure, it rightly questions whether its rates are being used wisely.
+When the community plans a day out in the park for a celebration, only to deal with broken infrastructure, it rightly questions whether rates are being used wisely.

 Poor-quality public infrastructure: